ludovitkapusta/basic-ssr/README.md

-# basic SSR
+# `React, Typesctript, styled-components` and `webpack` server side rendering app implementation for usage with `ReactJS.NET`

-Example of server side rendered react app
+Example of server side rendered react app with exposed react components to consume through `ReactJS.net` (`C#` and other `.NET` languages library, focusing specially on `ASP.NET MVC`)

 ## Installation